jason-lequyer/Noise2Fast/README.md

 If the installs don't work, removing the specific version may fix this.
 # Using Noise2Fast on your data

 Create a folder in the master directory (the directory that contains N2F.py) and put your noisy images into it.
-Then open a terminal in the master directory and run the following:
+Then open anaconda prompt/terminal and run the following:

 ```python
 cd <masterdirectoryname>